wolfysdl/EA-OTools/README.md

 `-fshRescale` - rescale .fsh images to power-of-two size

+`-fshTextures <image names list>` - a list of comma-separated names of images which should be packed into .fsh.
+Images which are referenced by the model but not present in this list, will be ignored when writing to .fsh

-`-fshAddTextures <image names list>` - a list of comma-separated names of images which should be additionally packed into .fsh
+`-fshAddTextures <image names list>` - a list of comma-separated names of images which should be additionally packed into .fsh.
+This option is used to add images which are not referenced by the model

 `-fshDisableTextureIgnore` - disable any texture ignorance when writing to .fsh (some textures like "adba", "rwa0" are ignored by default)

-`-fshIgnoreTextures <image names list>` - a list of comma-separated names of images which should be additionally ignored when writing to .fsh
+`-fshIgnoreTextures <image names list>` - a list of comma-separated names of images which should be ignored when writing to .fsh

 `-preTransformVertices` - pre-transform all vertices to global space